 Install a filter that can clean the water at a larger capacity.
 It is advised to install a filter that is capable of cleaning 100-gallons of water in a 50-gallon tank.
 By this way, you will ensure that the water stays clean for more extended periods and it also eliminates the regular cleaning requirements of the tank.

 The most popular filters used in turtle tanks are the canister filters, hang on back filters, and submersible filters.
 Each filter has various advantages and is designed depending on the size of the tank and the turtle you own.

 My personal choice is the MarineLand Magniflow Canister Filter (read our review of this filter from here).
 But if you have the budget then definitely go for the Fluval FX6 canister filter for premium performance.
-Learn more about our in depth reviews regarding the best filters for turtle tanks.
+Learn more about our in depth reviews regarding the best turtle tank filters.

 Substrate For Turtle Tank